gageracer/edithor/example/uiresult.md

 **Segment 26:** (263 characters)

 Then: "His name is David Chen.
 He was stalking me.
 I'd rejected him, gotten a restraining order.
-He decided if he couldn't have me, no one could."
+He decided if he couldn't have me, no one could.".
 David Chen.
 The name meant nothing to me.
 Emma had never mentioned him.
 "Why are you telling me this now?"
 I asked.

 **Segment 27:** (408 characters)